St. Mary's commissioners approve amendment to CSM legislation

 “I don’t believe that that could happen,” Murphy said about the CSM proposal.
 “Maintenance of effort is binding.”

 O’Connor brought up those concerns again yesterday and motioned to table the request for later.
-After clarifications from Murphy, O’Connor withdrew his motion and he and the rest of the commissioners supported the amendment, setting it up for a conversation with the local state delegates and senator for next week.
+After clarifications from Murphy, O’Connor withdrew his motion and he and the rest of the commissioners supported the amendment, setting it up for a conversation with the state senator and delegates.

+Charles County Board of Commissioners’ President Reuben B. Collins II (D) declined to comment on the proposed amendment to the education article until the commissioners have had an opportunity to meet and discuss it in detail.

 Twitter: @KristenEntNews